churichard/ru-direct/README.md

 # RU Direct

 ## Description
-RU Direct is an Android app that provides an intuitive and responsive interface for locating information about Rutgers University buses.
-It displays what times buses are arriving at each bus stop, shows maps of each of the bus routes, and provides directions from one bus stop to another.
+RU Direct is a fast and intuitive Android app that helps you navigate the Rutgers University bus system.
+It displays what times buses are arriving at each bus stop, shows live-updating maps of each of the bus routes, and provides directions from one bus stop to another.

 #### Bus Route Times
 <img src="https://raw.githubusercontent.com/churichard/ru-direct/master/gifs/route_times.gif" width="320px" height="570px">